 Allow BUILTIN\Windows Authorization Access Group SPECIAL ACCESS for tokenGroupsGlobalAndUniversal READ PROPERTY

-To correct this issue, you will need to enable TGGAU on account used for the Analysis Services windows service.
+To correct this issue, you must enable TGGAU on the account used for the Analysis Services Windows service.

-Another possibility for user name or password incorrect
+Another possibility for "The username or password is incorrect."

-This error could also be caused if the Analysis Services server is in a different domain than the users and there is not a two-way trust established.
+This error could also be caused if the Analysis Services server is in a different domain than the users and there isn't a two-way trust established.

-Ensure that you have added one or more data sources to the gateway, as described in Add a data source.
-If the gateway doesn't appear in the admin portal under Manage gateways, try clearing your browser cache or signing out of the service then signing back in.
+Ensure that you've added one or more data sources to the gateway, as described in Add a data source.
+If the gateway doesn't appear in the admin portal under Manage gateways, clear your browser cache or sign out of the service and then sign back in.

 Error: There is not enough space for this row.

-This will occur if you have a single row greater than 4 MB in size.
-You will need to determine what the row is from your data source and attempt to filter it out or reduce the size for that row.
+This error occurs if you have a single row greater than 4 MB in size.
+Determine what the row is from your data source, and attempt to filter it out or reduce the size for that row.

-This can occur when the certificate CN is for the servers fully qualified domain name (FQDN) but you only supplied the netbios name for the server.
-This will cause a mismatch for the certificate.
-To resolve this issue, you will need to make the server name within the gateway data source, and the PBIX file, to use the FQDN of the server.
+This error can occur when the certificate common name is for the server's fully qualified domain name (FQDN), but you supplied only the NetBIOS name for the server.
+This situation causes a mismatch for the certificate.
+To resolve this issue, make the server name within the gateway data source and the PBIX file use the FQDN of the server.

-I don't see the On-premises data gateway persent when configuring scheduled refresh.
+Error: You don't see the on-premises data gateway present when you configure scheduled refresh.

-- The server and database name don't match between what was entered in Power BI Desktop and the data source configured for the gateway.
-These need to be the same values.
-They are not case sensitive.
+- The server and database name don't match what was entered in Power BI Desktop and the data source configured for the gateway.
+These names must be the same.
+They aren't case sensitive.

-- Your account is not listed in the Users tab of the data source within the gateway configuration.
-You will need to get with the administrator of the gateway to be added to that list.
+- Your account isn't listed in the Users tab of the data source within the gateway configuration.
+You need to be added to that list by the administrator of the gateway.

-- Your Power BI Desktop file has multiple data sources within it and not all of those data sources are configured with the gateway.
-You will need to have each data source defined with the gateway for the gateway to show up within Scheduled Refresh.
+- Your Power BI Desktop file has multiple data sources within it, and not all of those data sources are configured with the gateway.
+You need to have each data source defined with the gateway for the gateway to show up within scheduled refresh.

-Error: The received uncompressed data on the gateway client has exceeded limit.
+Error: The received uncompressed data on the gateway client has exceeded the limit.

 The exact limitation is 10 GB of uncompressed data per table.
-If you are hitting this issue, there are good options to optimize and avoid the issue.
-In particular, reducing the use of highly repetitive, long string values and instead using a normalized key or removing the column (if not in use) will help.
+If you're hitting this issue, there are good options to optimize and avoid it.
+In particular, reduce the use of highly constant, long string values and instead use a normalized key.
+Or, removing the column if it's not in use helps.

-Report could not access the data source because you do not have access to our data source via an On-premises data gateway.
+Error: Report could not access the data source because you do not have access to our data source via an on-premises data gateway.

-This is usually caused by one of the following.
+This error is usually caused by one of the following:

-- The data source information does not match what is in the underlying dataset.
-The server and database name need to match between the data source defined for the On-premises data gateway and what you supply within Power BI Desktop.
-If you use an IP Address in Power BI Desktop, the data source, for the On-premises data gateway, needs to use an IP Address as well.
+- The data source information doesn't match what's in the underlying dataset.
+The server and database name need to match between the data source defined for the on-premises data gateway and what you supply within Power BI Desktop.
+If you use an IP address in Power BI Desktop, the data source for the on-premises data gateway needs to use an IP address as well.

-- There is not a data source available on any gateway within your organization.
-You can configure the data source on a new, or existing, On-premises data gateway.
+- There's no data source available on any gateway within your organization.
+You can configure the data source on a new or existing on-premises data gateway.

 Error: Data source access error.
 Please contact the gateway administrator.

-If this report is making use of a live Analysis Services connection, you could be encountering an issue with a value being passed to EffectiveUserName that is either not valid, or doesn't have permissions on the Analysis Services machine.
+If this report makes use of a live Analysis Services connection, you could encounter an issue with a value being passed to EffectiveUserName that either isn't valid or doesn't have permissions on the Analysis Services machine.
 Typically, an authentication issue is due to the fact that the value being passed for EffectiveUserName doesn't match a local user principal name (UPN).

 Find the effective username within the gateway logs.

-Once you have the value being passed, validate that it is correct.
-If it is your user, you can use the following command from a command prompt to see what the UPN should be.
-The UPN will look like an email address.
+After you have the value being passed, validate that it's correct.
+If it's your user, you can use the following command from a command prompt to see the UPN.
+The UPN looks like an email address.

 Optionally, you can see what Power BI gets from Azure Active Directory.

 Run the following query.
-You will see a rather large JSON response.
+You see a rather large JSON response.

 Look for userPrincipalName.